Makita Cordless Straight Finish Nailer

 We’ve been using the Makita 18V LXT Finish Nailer for a while now.
 We have primarily used 2” nails on primed 3 1/4” pine and poplar base and casing as well 1×6 rough sawn western red cedar.

 I was really hoping this new Makita would be something that would easily beat the other guns on the market.
 I would choose this over the Milwaukee Fuel and Senco Fusion nailers.
 If it proves durable I may even prefer it over the DeWalt.
 Time will tell.
-My top choice is Paslode but there are drawbacks to them.
+My top choice is Paslode.
 They are not cordless only.
-You must purchase gas cartridges as well.
-The cost can really add up if you shoot a lot of nails but the nailers are the closest to pneumatic of any cordless nailers.
+They run on fuel cells and a small battery.
+The cost can add up if you shoot a lot of nails but the nailers are the closest to pneumatic of any cordless nailers.
 I was hoping the Makita would be close as well.
 Truthfully it is not.

 It does seem to have good power for most trim when holding it perpendicular to the work.
 On one remodel I noticed a few heads that were slightly proud of the surface when I angled downward for the bottom nail on some baseboard.
 It does better when I take the bumper guard off but I don’t feel like it is the best practice because I don’t like dents in my work.
 The customer will probably never see them but I sleep better at night when everything is perfect.
 In the guns defense the battery was on two bars.
 When I put a full battery on the heads were driven past the surface.
 A 5.0 gives it even more power.
 More to come.
 I’m certainly not done.